chrisaberger/HandLayer/README.md

-# CSIM
+# Part of Speech Tagging Inference in C++

-A implementation of some basic neural network cells in C++.
+An implementation of some basic neural network cells in C++ for pedagogical purposes.

 ## Dependencies